rameshkunwar/ramesh-blog/content/posts/003-asp-react-template-js/index.md

 ## webpack.common.js

-copy and paste following in the file _webpack.common.js_
+copy and paste the content of following three files in their respective file.

 ```
 const path = require('path');